bbauska/ETs-and-Science/README.md

 <h2>The 2000 "The Chupica UFO Incident"</h2>
 <p>Location: Northern Chile.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Details: In this highly publicized event, multiple civilian witnesses and military personnel
+<p><b>Details:</b> In this highly publicized event, multiple civilian witnesses and military personnel
 reported seeing a bright, disc-shaped object hovering over a mining area.
 The object reportedly moved erratically, changing direction abruptly.
 Chilean Air Force investigators were able to obtain radar data that corroborated the sightings.
 The case remains unexplained, and this